 Being prepared to sacrifice what may make you look better for the sake of what makes the team work better is an important part of this role.

 No one wants to see a selfish player.
 It looks bad and just frustrates everyone.
 The role of a defensive midfielder often doesn’t get the attention or glory that some of the other positions in soccer receive.

 If a defensive midfielder decides he or she no longer likes this and goes looking for more attention and glory, they will probably find they are out of position at the very moment their team needs them to be in their position.

 This can lead to poor team unity and potentially the player getting kicked out of the team because they were not willing to do what was required of them.

-If you’re looking to improve your performance and skills click here to check out my post on my Top 10 Soccer Drills
+If you’re looking to improve your performance and skills, check out my Top 10 Soccer Drills article.

 *Check out the next blog post – Everything you need to know about a Corner Kick in Soccer*